catseye/Chrysoberyl/README.markdown

 Display sample code in lingography and language node.

-Display date in lingography and other nodes.
-Sort lingography by date.
+Sort lingography and other collections by date.

+Dates on implementable pages.

 Collection: Works in Progress by Chris Pressey.